Traps Set

 MATTHEW 5:14_Ye are the light of the world.

 Would you ever want to be referred to as the light of the world?
-That might not sound too bad.
-Iit may be more appealing than being called salt.
-Just be sure you don’t confuse this light with the spotlight.
+May be more appealing than being called salt.
+Just be sure you don’t confuse this light with the limelight.

 The light Jesus wants you to be is not the limelight.
 That does not mean He never wants you to experience success.
 Jesus not only wants you to experience success, He wants to give it to you!
 But success from Jesus must be in His time and in His way.
 Jesus wants your light to shine for His glory, not your own.
 God knows the tremendous danger involved with living in the limelight.
 He doesn’t want you to go through that kind of heartbreak.
 Jesus keeps you safe when your light shines for Him.
 When it shines for you, you’re on dangerous ground.